We invite you to explore opportunities to know Jesus Christ

 Pray For Our Service Men And Women:

-Pray For Our Sick: Brook Bess, Beth Edwards, and Carol Littlejohn
+Pray For Our Sick: Brook Bess, Nancy Cawley, Beth Edwards, George Lagen, Carol Littlejohn, Ron Orland, and Ellen Whitney.

 WELCOME TO OUR PARISH